tredford1412/BENG183Paper/Paper.md

 ### Scalable

 Snakemake is highly scalable, making it suitable for workflows of any size.
 It automatically parallelizes tasks by running independent steps simultaneously, maximizing the use of available computational resources.
 Users can also specify the resources needed for each rule, such as memory, CPU cores, or runtime, ensuring efficient resource management and preventing system overload.
-Additionally, Snakemake includes a checkpointing feature that allows workflows to restart from where they stopped in case of interruptions, saving time and ensuring seamless execution.
+Also, Snakemake includes a checkpointing feature that allows workflows to restart from where they stopped in case of interruptions, saving time and ensuring seamless execution.
 These capabilities make Snakemake an ideal choice for both small-scale projects and large, resource-intensive workflows.

 ## Writing a Snakemake Workflow